David-Haim/concurrencpp/README.md

     return 0;
 }
 ```
-In this example we create a regular timer  by using the timer queue.
-The timer schedules its callable after 1.5 seconds, then fires its callable every 2 seconds.
-The given callable runs in the threadpool executor.

 #### Oneshot timers

 A oneshot timer is a one-time timer with only a due time - after it schedules its callable to run once it never reschedules it to run again.

-#### *Oneshot timer example:*
+#### Oneshot timer example:

+In this example, we create a timer that runs only once - after 3 seconds from its creation, the timer will schedule its callable to run on a new thread of execution (using `thread_executor`).

 ```cpp
 #include "concurrencpp/concurrencpp.h"